 “We were growing and redesigning the Maths competition, which was exciting – making it more about problem-solving and really stretching it.

 “Collaborating with educators here and overseas has been a highlight for me, seeing them realise you can do creative things with subjects that people don’t think of as being particularly creative.
 That’s something we really value, like: ‘Isn’t this weird, wonderful maths!’

 “I’d say everyone on our team is a little bit sideways.
 The people who thrive here are usually a bit odd – they think sideways; they look creatively at what appear to be routine tasks.
 If you’re not enjoying the questions you’re writing, you can’t expect kids to enjoy them.
 You should be getting a bit of a kick out of it.

 “Behind the scenes, people wouldn’t realise how long it takes, it’s a 15-month process to create and check an ICAS test.
 I think for many people it can be a bit of a surprise: ‘Oh yeah, somebody must do that.
 That must be somebody’s job.’

 “I do get teary at the medal ceremonies – these bright and able kids have done amazing things and are so proud of themselves.
 We’ve gone to all that effort to write these cunning questions and they saw through it, they’ve outfoxed us!
 That always touches me.

 “ICAS is not meant to be scary or stress-making, it’s not an exam.
 It’s a very friendly, supportive way of doing something competitive.
 If you do well, that’s really great.
 And if you didn’t, well, it’s a very hard test so well done for trying.
 I really love the ethos of it.”

-Did your school or child take part in ICAS this year?
+Did your school or child take part in ICAS in 2021?
 Are you inspired to get involved in 2022?
-Visit our portal to stay up to date with dates, access results or see our online shop.